DragonJoker/RenderGraph/README.md

 - The user can register its passes and their attachments.
 - The runnable graph is generated, and image layout transitions are handled.
+- The runnable graph commands can be recorded and submitted to a queue.

 ## Todo

 - Handling of "variants" (optional passes, or paths of a single pass that are triggered by specific conditions) if needed.
-- Sort of run the graph, given variants, and a number of queues.

 ## Building